• Skip to secondary menu

 DIY Chicken Coop Plans

-Then using the same measurements cut another one opposite of the one above, or the same and flip it over!
+Then using the same measurements cut another one opposite of the one above, or the same, and flip it over!
 Lol!

 DIY Chicken Coop Plans - Large Chicken Coop

-Window Wall Plywood
+Window Wall Plywood for Chicken Coop

 Using 2 of the 1/2″ plywood sheets that are cut down to 71 1/2″, make the cutouts as shown below to accommodate the window opening!
 Again, you will cut two that are ultimately the same, just flipped opposite directions!